Mortens4444/KnightsTale/CONTRIBUTING.md

 - Switch side (BoardPainter, MainForm.GetSquare, MainForm.GetActualColumn, MainForm.GetActualRank)
 - Delete figures (png files - draw figures like in Chess.WPF)
 - Fix not recognizing checkmate
-- Create a presenter clas, which can be used with Chess.WPF also
+- Create a presenter class, which can be used with Chess.WPF also
-- Delete rtbMessage -> Use MessageBoxes